(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 (or greater) subsidiaries pay tax on a "consolidated return"

-basis in Wall Street Raider.
+basis with their parent company in Wall Street Raider and

 CONTROLLED CORPORATION--In Wall Street Raider, a